 When we arrived at the Velana International Airport in Malé airport, ready to be transported to Kandima, we found ourselves among 30+ fellow vacationers who were going to Kandima as a group.
 We were sure this was going to cause problems with overcrowding or that we would feel alienated among the large group.
 However, all of those worries were gone the second we arrived, laying eyes on the vast resort property.

-Kandima has 276 studios and villas, with accommodations at many levels from beach and sky studios to two-story apartment buildings.
+Kandima has 276 studios and villas, with accommodations at many levels depending on your Maldives budget, from beach and sky studios to two-story apartment buildings.
 Each room has sliding doors that open up to a beautiful view of the azure lagoon.
 Kandima also has beach villas and overwater bungalows, with a combination of jacuzzis and pools with even more amazing views.

 The most important thing we look for in a resort before we consider a stay is the food.
 Kandima Maldives has 10 restaurants and bars.
 Four of them offer sit down service while they also have a deli that serves sandwiches, wraps and warm dishes.
 There are also two bars that offer food or snacks with your drinks and one bar with a nightclub.